josmar-crwdstffng/angular/aio/content/guide/user-input.md

 </div>

-It's easier to get to the input box with the template reference variable than to go through the `$event` object.
+It is easier to get to the input box with the template reference variable than to go through the `$event` object.
-Here's a rewrite of the previous `keyup` example that uses a template reference variable to get the user's input.
+Here is a rewrite of the previous `keyup` example that uses a template reference variable to get the user's input.

 <code-example header="src/app/keyup.components.ts (v2)" path="user-input/src/app/keyup.components.ts" region="key-up-component-2"></code-example>